Creedmoor State Hospital

 History of the Hospital

 The hospital's census had declined by the early sixties, however, as the introduction of new medications, along with other factors, led to the deinstitutionalization of many psychiatric patients around the world.
 By 2006, parts of the Creedmoor campus had been sold and the inpatient census was down to 470.
+Today Creedmoor is divided into two sections by Union Turnpike, with the state Office of Mental Health’s psychiatric center in the north.
+The south campus is home to a number of different programs — some run by various state offices, others by independent nonprofits — many of which provide outpatient services to people with substance-abuse, psychiatric and/or developmental-disability issues.

 The hospital’s notable ventures include The Living Museum, which showcases artistic works by patients and is the first museum of its kind in the U.S. In addition, Creedmoor is home to a self-appointed Chassidic Rebbe known as the Admou"r meCreedmoor.
 The Admou"r is suspected of taking advantage of his diagnosis of multiple personality syndrome in order to defraud Federal and State entitlement programs.